2025

 • “Henry IV, Part 1:” April 4, 6-8

 Get your tickets today for Shakespeare's action-packed history of the English monarchy, Henry IV, Part 1.
 The curtain goes up at 7 p.m., April 4, 6-8 in Hyde Chapel.
-General admission is $16.30, and tickets for MUS students are $11.20.
-Tickets are HERE.
+General admission is $15, and tickets for MUS students are $10 if purchased at the door with cash.
+Online tickets are HERE.

 Read More